andymcca/sshflash-win/README.md

 ## Warning

-- The utility will ERASE the dumped data on the device.
-Ensure you have proper backups before proceeding.
 - Use this utility at your own risk.
 We are not responsible for any data loss or damage to your device.

 ## Acknowledgements